-LinkedIn is critical in creating your professional profile and helping you advance your career.
-When connecting with other people on the network, we first skim their current job position, profile tagline, picture, and LinkedIn summary.
+LinkedIn summary is more than a representation of your professional experience.
+It is one of the first things anyone reads when they check out your profile.
+When connecting with other people on the network, you first skim their current job position, profile tagline, picture, and LinkedIn bio.
 All of these help us determine whether or not they’re worthwhile for networking.

-Your summary for LinkedIn is more than a representation of your professional experience.
-It is one of the first things anyone reads when they check out your profile.
+LinkedIn is critical in creating your professional profile and helping you advance your career.
 It can make or break your impression with potential employers or leads.

 Your LinkedIn summary is much like the objectives part of your resume; it provides viewers with a brief overview of your abilities, goals, and achievements.
-Like a good punch line, your LinkedIn summary must be short, direct, and powerful enough to grab the reader’s attention.
+Like a perfect punch line, your LinkedIn summary must be short, direct, and powerful enough to grab the reader’s attention.
 The goal is to make them hit that connect button.

 How to Write a LinkedIn Summary

-The key to crafting a good LinkedIn summary is to follow a predetermined structure and outline, like a LinkedIn summary template.
+If you are searching for how to write a good LinkedIn summary consider following a predetermined structure and outline, such as a LinkedIn summary template.
+Here is how you can create the best LinkedIn summaries:

 Start With a Hook